World leaders rehearse for a pandemic that will come ‘sooner than we expect’

 That scenario was part of a pandemic simulation held during the World Bank’s annual meeting in Washington this month.
 It’s not the kind of event that people would typically associate with the World Bank.
 But it’s the fourth such exercise the bank has helped organize in the past year, reflecting what experts say is the growing awareness outside the traditional global health sector of the increasing threat and economic disruption posed by a global pandemic.

-The chaotic and “horrendously inefficient” early response to the 2014 Ebola epidemic in West Africa was the catalyst for the simulations, said Tim Evans, senior director for health, nutrition and population at the World Bank.
+The chaotic and “horrendously inefficient” early response to the 2014 Ebola epidemic in West Africa that killed more than 11,000 people was the catalyst for the simulations, said Tim Evans, senior director for health, nutrition and population at the World Bank.

 “We realized that people were just making it up as they were going along, including us,” Evans said, referring to the Ebola response.
 The bank wanted to “move from a history of panic and neglect to one where we’re going to start to prepare much more systematically to be ready for the 100 percent probability we will be dealing with this again,” he said.
 “Probably sooner than we expect.’”